 At the University of Michigan, nursing practice and global outreach begin on campus and extend around the world.
-We believe that global health doesn’t only happen somewhere else.
-It’s part of communities at home.
-That’s why almost all UMSN students and faculty members have global nursing experiences, whether it’s videoconferencing with peers in Haiti, India, and Botswana; learning Spanish for health care professionals online and in Mexico; or improving maternal and newborn outcomes through research and training in sub-Saharan Africa.
+We believe that global health doesn’t just happen somewhere else, but is also part of communities at home.
+That’s why UMSN faculty members and students engage in outreach through their practice, their research, and their education.

 Outreach through Practice

 Clinical practice is an integral component of UMSN’s mission.
 A significant number of UMSN faculty members maintain an active nursing practice.
 Because of their engagement in this ever-evolving field, they are uniquely situated to help advance the nursing profession through the integration of practice, research, and education, and to model expert, innovative nursing care.
 Practice Initiatives shows the local and global locations where UMSN faculty practice.

 UMSN’s Office of Global Affairs works to facilitate and support student and faculty learning, research, and service all over the world.

 Our mission is to facilitate the development of a diverse community of global health leaders in the School of Nursing by creatign collaborative opportunities for research, education, and practice.